rick-r/marriage-figaro-norway/captions.md

 ma far burla simile
 è poi crudeltà.

 Clearly I owe you an apology.
 But this was some joke...

 LA CONTESSA & SUSANNA:
 Le vostre follie non mertan pietà.

+You don't deserve forgiveness